penk/Haori36/README.md

 ## Production Files

-To place an order the Haori36 PCB:
+To place an order for the Haori36 PCB:

 - Use the gerber files in the [production/](production/) folder.
 - Optionally one can utilize the [BOM](production/BOM.csv) and [CPL](production/CPL.csv) files with a PCBA service to avoid manually soldering SMD diodes, which can be challenging to solder by hand.
 All components are soldered to the bottom side of the board.